pragmatically-dev/PNG2Rm-System/README.md

 ## Overview
 The System is implemented using Go and leverages gRPC for communication.
-It provides a server that can receive PNG files in chunks, save them, convert them using an external tool (drawj2d), and stream the resulting Remarkable document back to the client.
+It provides a server that can receive PNG files in chunks, save them, convert them using ~~an external tool (drawj2d)~~ the PoC-drawj2d-port-go, and stream the resulting Remarkable document back to the client.

 ### Special Acknowledgment to:
 >*This wouldn't have been possible without your help and incredible developments.*